Brazil meat scandal: Tainted meat not exported to Singapore, says ambassador

 “Food safety is a key priority for us.
 We are working with relevant authorities and are looking into this matter internally,” said the company’s vice-president of public affairs and branding Carolyn Khiu.

-Channel NewsAsia has reached out to the Agri-Food & Veterinary Authority of Singapore and other supermarket chains for comment.
+Channel NewsAsia has reached out to the AVA and other supermarket chains for comment.

 - CNA/am